FernandoLab/2016_Anderson_et_al_JAM_Acclimation/README.md

   7. After installation, enter 'source anaconda/bin/activate rumenEnv' on the command line to activate the virtual enviornment with all dependencies.

-To convert the R markdown to html use the command: **render("rumen_adaptation.Rmd")**.
+To convert the R markdown to html use the command: **render("rumen_acclimation.Rmd")**.
 To start a R session and run the workflow, use these commands from within the  direcotry you initiated installation:

   1. source anaconda/bin/activate rumenEnv
   2. R